-BITE TONGUE, a devised piece of experimental theatre, grabs the audience by the throat to embark on a vibrant and intense theatrical rollercoaster ride.
+Performed in a deeply intimate space, the show grabs the audience by the throat to embark on an unpredictable, vibrant and intense theatrical rollercoaster ride.
 A frenzy of shameless confessionals and primal responses to the dark belly of the subconscious is unfurled, reflecting the nature of human existence in all its darkness and light.
-An intimate, immersive journey brimming with eye-popping, disturbing, joyful and humorous glimpses into private lives, bombards the senses.

 This debut production by DeVICEif, has been created by a company of ‘Berliners’ from Finland, Italy, Poland and the UK.
 Director Dawn Lintern has a track record of premiering new plays in the UK, specialising in teaching physical theatre and devised performance.
 Currently fronting post-punk electro band Das Fluff, her music features throughout the show, adding edge, drama and pathos, accompanied by the dark, eerie beauty of projections created by Christian Ruland.